rust-lang/blog.rust-lang.org/content/rust-challenges.md

 ### Safety-critical

 We made an [entire post](https://blog.rust-lang.org/2026/01/14/what-does-it-take-to-ship-rust-in-safety-critical/) about shipping Rust in safety critical systems.
-The biggest issue for safety-crticial developers with Rust is the lack of availability or maturity for tools to *certify* their Rust code.
+The biggest issue for safety-critical developers with Rust is the lack of availability or maturity for tools to *certify* their Rust code.

 ### GUI development